The logo for mcculley optix gallery is black and white.

 Your eyeglasses are an extension of your personality.
 They should express who you are but also fit right and function effectively.
 Putting all these things together can be tricky, but McCulley Optix Gallery has a team of experts to lead you to eyewear happiness.

-A professional fitting with an optician will set your spectacles straight from the onset.
+professional fitting with an optician will set your spectacles straight from the onset.
 You’ll know the pair of glasses you select is compatible with your vision and there’s no need for constant frame adjustments because you chose the wrong size or shape.

 For the most complete experience in concierge eyewear selection, use our Personalized Glasses Survey to have an expert pick out some frames that qualify for everything you’re looking for and everything your vision needs.